datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

-In particular, please remember that functions that are valid for a given spreadsheet program (be it LibreOffice, Microsoft Excel, OpenOffice, Gnumeric, etc.) are usually guaranteed to be compatible only within the same famly of products.
+In particular, please remember that functions that are valid for a given spreadsheet program (be it LibreOffice, Microsoft Excel, OpenOffice, Gnumeric, etc.) are usually guaranteed to be compatible only within the same family of products.
 If you will later need to export the data and need to conserve the timestamps, you are better off handling them using one of the solutions discussed below.

 > ## Exercise